meet our team

 Dr. Taylor is many things – a leader, an entrepreneur, a philanthropist, a keynote speaker, a published author, a mother.
 At the foundation of these many roles and titles, Dr. Taylor remains one thing – a teacher.
 Today, the world is her classroom.

-Amber Ravenscroft is the Manager of Innovation for The EdVenture Group.
+Amber Ravenscroft is the Director of Innovation at The EdVenture Group.
 With an eye for design, Amber began her career at the organization as a marketing intern.
 She quickly found her passion in K-12 educational programming and today brings entrepreneurship education, workforce development, and STEM innovation to the forefront of The EdVenture Group’s professional offerings.

 Amber serves as the Project Director for the West Virginia Entrepreneurship Pathway, a collaborative effort between the Marshall University, the WV Department of Education, and West Virginia University to develop and pilot the state (and nation’s) first formal career and technical education (CTE) entrepreneurship program, supported through funding from the Appalachian Regional Commission (ARC).